MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 There are no known security impacts of the features in this specification.

-## Alternative Solutions
+# Alternative Solutions

-The proposal is for this to be an CSS property.
 ## Why not an HTML+IDL attribute?

-The [first proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Handwriting/explainer.md) was to add the handwriting functionality as an HTML+IDL attribute, but after some discussion it was decided that the better option was to implement the functionality in the `touch-action` CSS attribute. [ [1](https://groups.google.com/a/chromium.org/g/blink-dev/c/0r_tV6k0NyA?pli=1)]] [[2](https://github.com/w3c/pointerevents/issues/516)]
+The [first proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Handwriting/explainer.md) was to add the handwriting functionality as an HTML+IDL attribute which would allow authors to specify whether an element should permit handwriting by adding a new `handwriting(= true|= false|<blank>)` (`<blank>` implying `= true`) attribute to HTML elements.

+After some discussion [[1](https://groups.google.com/a/chromium.org/g/blink-dev/c/0r_tV6k0NyA?pli=1)]] [[2](https://github.com/w3c/pointerevents/issues/516)], it became apparent that implementing the functionality in the `touch-action` CSS attribute was the better alternative.
+The discussion is still ongoing, and we are open to considering different alternatives.

 * [Pro] If users or organizations disable CSS for their browsers there would need to be another mechanism to disable handwriting input.
 * [Pro] All websites that currently use `touch-action` won't have to update their rules if they want handwriting to be enabled.